rokanchowdhuryonick/hire-smart-backend/POSTMAN_GUIDE.md

 1. **Login as Candidate** - Token saved to `{{candidateToken}}`
 2. **Login as Employer** - Token saved to `{{employerToken}}`
 3. **Login as Admin** - Token saved to `{{adminToken}}`

+⚠️ **Important**: Login will fail with 403 error if email is not verified first.

 Tokens are automatically used in the appropriate endpoint folders.